Brother 2340CV Cover Stitch Machine

 Basic Maintenance Habits

-- Clean lint after each major project
+- Clean out lint after each major project

-- Oil according to the owner’s manual
+- Oil according to what the owner’s manual actually says

-- Check thread paths before adjusting tension
+- Check thread paths before adjusting tension settings

-- Use quality polyester thread
+- Use quality polyester thread consistently

 Common Problems and Causes